Wellington College Certificate

 • Any external sports that are not offered at WC (such as Judo or Fencing)

 Co-curricular engagements, by their very nature, should remain separate from mandated activities such as the Runathon or Volunteer Day.
-The essence of this aspect of the certificate is to encourage students’ proactive engagement in broader college endeavors.
+The essence of this aspect of the certificate is to encourage students’ proactive engagement in broader college and community endeavors.